 All complaints should, in the first instance, be directed verbally to the Manager of the Greenaway Residential office you have been dealing with.
 They will endeavour to resolve your complaint immediately or within five working days of the first notification.

 Stage Two – Write to the Branch Manager

 Should you feel your complaint has not been dealt with to your satisfaction then please write to the Branch Manager.
 Please state what the problem is, how they have failed to resolve the issue for you and what resolution you are seeking.
-The Branch Manager will in the first instance acknowledge your complaint in writing and will then seek to resolve this either by speaking to you directly once again or will respond in writing to resolve the problem within five working days.
+The Branch Manager will in the first instance acknowledge your complaint in writing within three working days and will then seek to resolve this either by speaking to you directly once again or will respond in writing to resolve the problem within five working days.

 Stage Three – Write to the Managing Director